UVADS/git-basics/index.md

 - [**Creating and managing a repository**](01-creating-repositories.md)
   - Create a repository locally
   - Create a repository in GitHub
-  - Adding or removing collaborators
+  - Add or remove collaborators
 - [**Source control basics**](02-git-basics.md)
   - Diff
   - Status